startino/aitino/aitino/prompts/generic-improve-prompt.md

 For dialogue applications that require very long conversations, summarize or filter previous dialogue Summarize long documents piecewise and construct a full summary recursively Give the model time to "think"
-If asked to multiply 17 by 28, you might not know it instantly, but can still work it out with time.
-Similarly, models make more reasoning errors when trying to answer right away, rather than taking time to work out an answer.
+Models make more reasoning errors when trying to answer right away, rather than taking time to work out an answer.
 Asking for a "chain of thought" before an answer can help the model reason its way toward correct answers more reliably.

 Tactics: